 Kaimātai Hinengaro Tiaki Tūroro

-Clinical physiologists use technical equipment to monitor, record, measure and analyse the way patients' organs or internal systems are working, to help doctors diagnose and treat patients.
+Clinical physiologists use technical equipment to measure and analyse patients' organs or internal systems, to help doctors diagnose and treat patients.

 Physicians are medical specialists who provide non-surgical advice and treatment to patients referred to them by other doctors.